ThinhVu/LJs/README.md

 ```

 In this tree, we can see these is a lot of native HTMLElements like div, form, input, button, ul, li.
-Native HTMLElement have a lot of things inside it, but what we only need to care about is only tag, attributes and events (like above example).
+Native HTMLElement have a lot of things inside it, but things we only care about are tag, attributes and events (like above example).

 To create a HTMLElement, we need to provide a tag name, a custom attributes and events like so:
 ```